Department Chair and Program Director Guide

 Courses taught by full-time faculty should be offered in-person with possible exceptions for:

-• Hybrid courses (at least 50% in person)
+• Hybrid courses (greater than 50% in person)

 • Should not be offered by continuing, tenure-track, or tenured full-time faculty members for more than two consecutive semesters.